saleor/saleor-checkout/README.md

 ![Vercel env variable final configuration](./docs/setup-vercel-3.png)

 After you're done re-deploy the app

+> ⚠️  Make sure that you **didn't** select the "Redeploy with existing Build Cache."  option

 7. 🥳 Congrats!
 Payment app is now ready to be used!